穷鬼套餐

 The Broke Person's Bundle

 Literally 'poor ghost combo meal,' this meme refers to the art of squeezing maximum enjoyment out of minimum spending — think ordering the cheapest item on the menu just to snag free Wi-Fi, or stacking every discount coupon known to humanity.
-Chinese young people adopted it as a badge of sardonic pride, reclaiming budget living as a lifestyle choice rather than a source of shame.
+Emerging around 2022, chinese young people adopted it as a badge of sardonic pride, reclaiming budget living as a lifestyle choice rather than a source of shame.
 It's less about being broke and more about being cleverly, defiantly frugal.

 Cultural Context